MicrosoftDocs/visualstudio-docs/docs/xaml-tools/creating-a-ui-by-using-xaml-designer-in-visual-studio.md

 For advanced users, you can even [customize the XAML Designer](https://github.com/microsoft/xaml-designer-extensibility/blob/master/documents/xaml-designer-extensibility-migration.md).

 > [!NOTE]
 > Xamarin.Forms does not support a XAML designer.
 To view your Xamarin.Forms XAML UIs and edit them while the app is running, use XAML Hot Reload for Xamarin.Forms.
-For more information, see the [XAML Hot Reload for Xamarin.Forms (Preview)](/xamarin/xamarin-forms/xaml/hot-reload/) page."
+For more information, see the [XAML Hot Reload for Xamarin.Forms (Preview)](/xamarin/xamarin-forms/xaml/hot-reload/) page.

 ## XAML Designer workspace